Higher-order discrete time crystals and enhanced sensing in a quantum kicked top: Abstract

 \section{Abstract}

-We characterize various dynamical phases of the simplest version of the quantum kicked-top model, a paradigmatic system for studying quantum chaos.
-This system exhibits both regular and chaotic behavior depending on the kick strength.
-The existence of the $2$-DTC phase has previously been reported around the rotationally symmetric point of the system, where it displays regular dynamics.
-We show that the system hosts robust $2$-DTC and dynamical freezing (DF) phases around alternating rotationally symmetric points.
-Interestingly, we also identify $4$-DTC phases that cannot be explained by the system’s $\mathbb{Z}_2$ symmetry; these phases become stable for higher values of angular momentum.
-We explain the emergence of higher-order DTC phases through classical phase portraits of the system, connected with spin coherent states (SCSs).
-The $4$-DTC phases appear for certain initial states that are close to the spiral saddle points identified in the classical picture.
-Moreover, the linear entropy decreases as the angular momentum increases, indicating enhanced stability of the $4$-DTC phases.
-We also find an emergent conservation law for both the $2$-DTC and DF phases, while dynamical conservation arises periodically for the $4$-DTC phases.
+We characterize various dynamical phases of the simplest version of the quantum kicked top model, a paradigmatic system for studying quantum chaos, which exhibits both regular and chaotic behavior depending on the kick strength.
+In a previous study, the existence of higher-order discrete time crystals (DTCs) was observed in an infinite-range interacting $p$-spin model, where it was proposed that the order of the DTC satisfies the relation $q\le p$~\cite{14}.
+Within this framework, the $p=2$ model is expected to host only a $2$-DTC phase.
+However, interestingly, we demonstrate here the existence of a robust $4$-DTC phase in the quantum kicked top, which effectively corresponds to a $p=2$ model with infinite-range interactions.
+We also show that the system hosts robust $2$-DTC and dynamical freezing (DF) phases around alternating rotationally symmetric points.
+We explain the emergence of higher-order DTC phases through the classical phase portraits of the system, connected with spin coherent states (SCSs), by identifying special islands that arise within a specific parametric regime.
+Unlike the $2$-DTC phase, the $4$-DTC phase appears only for certain initial states, as demonstrated through exact calculations.
+The robustness of the $4$-DTC phase is further investigated through the dynamics of the linear entropy as a function of the angular momentum.
+We also find an emergent conservation law for both the $2$-DTC and DF phases, while no dynamical conservation arises periodically for the $4$-DTC phase.
+By investigating the quantum Fisher information, we also demonstrate enhanced metrological sensitivity at the boundaries between different dynamical phases for the estimation of system parameters.